Last Updated: October 6, 2021

 2.2 License Grants.

 (a) Licenses.
-The applicable Affirm Policies and Service Terms shall set forth all terms and conditions governing any licenses related to the Services or Affirm Products.
+The applicable Affirm Policies and Service Terms will set forth all terms and conditions governing any licenses related to the Services.

 (b) Trademark License.
 Upon the terms and subject to the conditions of the Agreement, each Party (the “Licensor”) hereby grants to the other Party (the “Licensee”) a limited, revocable, non-exclusive, non-transferable license and right to use, reproduce, display, distribute, and transmit the Licensor’s name, logo, and any other trademarks, trade names, service marks, photographs, graphics, brand imagery, text, and other content, in each case provided by the Licensor, in any and all media formats, whether registered or unregistered (with respect to each Licensor, the “Marks”), in connection with the use and marketing of the Services during the Term.
 Licensee’s use of the Licensor’s Marks may be subject to usage guidelines and quality control standards that Licensor may provide to Licensee from time to time.
 Upon Licensor’s request, Licensee will provide to Licensor representative samples of Licensee’s use of the Marks, and Licensor reserves the right to reject any such use in the event that Licensor reasonably believes a deficiency exists in the manner of use of the Marks by Licensee.
 All goodwill arising out of the use of the Licensor’s Marks will inure to the benefit of the Licensor.
 Use of a Licensor’s Marks does not create in the Licensee any ownership interest in Licensor’s Marks.
 Neither Party will register or apply for registration of the other Party’s Marks (or any confusingly similar trademarks, trade names, service marks, logos, or names).
 Each Party agrees to reasonably cooperate with the other Party with respect to any infringement action regarding such rights.